Skip to contents

 bridgr supports several ways to map higher-frequency observations into a lower-frequency target equation.
 Those choices span a continuum:

-• Bridge-style deterministic aggregation: "mean", "last", "sum", or fixed numeric weights.
+• Bridge-style deterministic aggregation: "mean", "last", "sum", or a fixed numeric weight vector.

 • Unrestricted mixed-frequency regression: "unrestricted".